 The most popular drugs that teens use haven’t changed much for the past five decades.
 Alcohol, marijuana and tobacco consistently rank among the top substances of abuse among youth.
 But other perils have become popular in recent years.
 The packaging and advertisements for alcoholic energy drinks, electronic cigarettes and synthetic marijuana are designed to appeal to teens.

 The abuse of medications such as cough syrups, anti-anxiety drugs, ADHD medications and prescription pain relievers is less common, but the side effects can be life threatening.
-The use of illicit drugs such as cocaine, heroin and crystal meth is extremely low.Past-Year Prevalence of Use of Various Drugs by 12th-Graders, 2015:
+Less than one percent of teens use heroin, crystal meth or cocaine regularly.

 Most teens do not develop a substance use disorder after using drugs, but that doesn’t mean they aren’t vulnerable to a number of other risks.
 The side effects of various drugs differ.

 Addiction is the one risk that each drug has in common.
 Some drugs are more addictive than others, but with repeated use, teens can become addicted to any drug.

 The teenage brain is wired to be curious and seek news experiences.
 It’s in a constant state of development, meaning it adapts to addictive substances more quickly than an adult brain.

 Teen brains also have a mature reward system.
 They feel pleasure and pain in ways similar to adults, but the decision-making areas of the brain are immature.
 Thus, teens are more likely to act on impulse or emotions and less likely to fully assess situations.